artschwagerb/artschwagerb.github.io/_posts/2024-05-16-oauth2-proxy-okta.md

 **Hello world**, this is my first Jekyll blog post.

-Do you have a pesky application that doesnt support authentication?
+Do you have an application that doesnt support authentication?

 Do you have Okta?
 Lets use Okta.

-## OAuth2 Proxy
+## Introducing OAuth2 Proxy

 """
 A reverse proxy and static file server that provides authentication using Providers (Google, Keycloak, GitHub and others) to validate accounts by email, domain or group.